happymedium/css-style-guide/README.md

-Happy Medium CSS Style Guide
+MOVED: Happy Medium CSS Style Guide
 ===============

+__UPDATE__: Please visit our official [Best Practices repo](https://github.com/itsahappymedium/best-practices).

+---

 Welcome to Happy Medium's internal CSS style guide.
 We use this for any project involving websites at Happy Medium.
 You should have a general idea of **specificity** and the [SCSS syntax](http://sass-lang.com/).